Saba Shore Excursion

 Saba, known as the "The unspoiled Queen," is one of the most beautiful islands in the Caribbean.
-Saba is a secluded island with a magical allure; transporting a guest away from the worries of the hurried world to the quaint surrounding of the beauty of the Caribbean.
+The shore excursion will show you Saba, a secluded island with a magical allure; transporting a guest away from the worries of the hurried world to the quaint surrounding of the beauty of the Caribbean.
 Mt.
 Scenery towers over the deep blue ocean; its peak usually lost in the clouds.

 The tour begins at Fort Bay, the islands harbor and home of the Saba Marine Park office and the hyperbaric chamber.
 Guests will travel by taxi up "the road that couldn't be built" stopping at the Bottom - the islands capital, various viewpoints and finally the town of Windwardside.
 Here guests will have an extended stop to visit the museum and small shops in the area to purchase traditional souvenirs such as Saba lace and Saba Spice, a spiced rum drink.
 For those looking for something more natural there is an option walk down a portion of the Mount Scenery trail - a 15 minute walk down the steps that make up this trail.